Frustrated. Tired. Hopeless. Worried.

 → Wait, he doesn’t have to change the way he eats?
 That doesn’t seem right…

-When our son, Lachlan, was diagnosed with T1D back in 2015, I was feeling overwhelmed and embarrassed while trying to process everything our doctor and dietitian were saying.
+When my son, Lachlan, was diagnosed with T1D back in 2015, I was feeling overwhelmed and embarrassed while trying to process everything our doctor and dietitian were saying.

-Meanwhile, Matt was pulling all-nighters, reading everything he could get his hands on in order to make sense of what we were up against.
+Meanwhile, my husband was pulling all-nighters, reading everything he could get his hands on in order to make sense of what we were up against.

 As the news settled in, we quickly learned that people with type 1 diabetes can face frightening long- and short-term risks, including reduced quality of life, loss of vision, loss of limbs, and even premature death.
 That certainly wasn’t the future we wanted for our son.